pgrimaud/horaires-ratp-api/README-EN.md

 # Horaires RATP API

-## Important information (2017-06-16)
-### API v2 has been brutally takedown for legal reasons.
-You must upgrade to v3 as soon as possible.
-Sorry for inconvenience.

 ## Introduction

 This API gives you real time schedules for any given RER (train), Metro, Tramway, Bus or Noctilien stop in real time on the RATP network.